 Taxes, insurance (higher premiums on vacant properties), utility costs, loan interest, paying contractors, etc. When you own a bunch of properties you find yourself writing a ton of checks!
-Many of us will make payment via an ACH, but even those have extra-fees.
+Many of us will make payments via an ACH, but even those have extra fees.

 Typical closing costs can cost between 6% – 10% of the sales price of the house.
 These fees include real estate commissions, transfer taxes, notary & document fees, attorney fees, seller concessions (paying buyer closing costs), last-minute repairs, etc.

 If any of you would like more insight into the process of buying and selling homes professionally, the book I recommended by Rick Villani and Clay Davis is a great place to start.
 You can also read a copy for free via the Wake County Public Library system.